 There are many apps for Chromecast, such as video streaming behemoth Netflix.
 And whosoever likes to show off photos or videos to friends can stream content via the ‘AllCast’ app.
 The second generation of Chromecast can be found in the Google Store.

-Bear in mind that you mightn’t always be able to stream content from your phone to the TV via wireless connectivity.
-Anyone who wants to avoid problems like this should run a direct connection to the Smart TV, or regular TV.
-You can do this with a smartphone or tablet via HDMI input.
+Bear in mind that you might not always be able to stream content from your phone to the TV via wireless connectivity.
+Anyone who wants to avoid problems like this should run a direct connection to the Smart (or regular) TV.
+You can do this with a smartphone or tablet via an HDMI cable.

 While a compact HDMI output for tablets is hard to find, whether in the form of mini-HDMI or micro HDMI, you won’t need this for your smartphone.
-Most mobile phones simply don’t have enough space for chunky adapters.
+Most phones simply don’t have enough space for chunky adapters.
 This problem can be solved with the USB port expander Mobile High-Definition Link (MHL).
 MHL 3.0 even allows HDMI transmission of 4K content from mobile devices to Ultra-HD televisions.

 Google, along with other phone manufacturers, has not backed MHL, but rather SlimPort.
 Aside from HDMI, Slimport is can be used in combination with USB to output the signal to DVI, VGA, and DisplayPort.
 Unfortunately, that was only until the Nexus 6P and Nexus 5X.
 Neither still supports HDMI output, SlimPort or MHL.

 If neither wireless streaming or MHL/SlimPort are a solution to connect your Android smartphone to the TV, then perhaps you can simply plug it into the USB port of the TV.
 In this way, stored photos and videos can be also displayed on the TV from the internal memory or microSD card.